For when your baby’s sleep feels broken, the crying seems endless, and nothing seems to be working —

 Often, it’s not one single issue — but a sense that things feel harder than expected, and they want help understanding what’s going on and what might help next.

-This is a one-to-one, evidence-informed consult focused on helping you understand what’s going on for your baby — and what might help next.
+This is a one-to-one, evidence-informed consult focused on helping you understand what’s going on for your baby — and what to try next in light of this.

 During the session, we’ll: